jrleeman/SettingUpOpenSource/lessons/flake8.md

 ```

 ### Add to Travis config
+* In the travis config file add the `--flake8` option to the pytest call.

 ### Discuss additional flake8 plugins
 * pytest-flake8 will run any additional flake plugins it finds.
 Here are some